-- Novice breeders are advised to stick to the least extreme forms of fancy goldfish.
-All too often these exotic types can’t breed on their own and need to be bred artificially by ‘hand stripping’ the fish of their eggs and milt.
+- Novice breeders are advised to stick to the less extreme forms of fancy goldfish.
+All too often the exotic types can’t breed on their own and need to be bred artificially by ‘hand stripping’ the fish of their eggs and milt.
 The process of hand stripping, while ensuring a breeding can harm valuable breeding fish if done incorrectly.

-You can identify the females by their more plump generous bodies that are designed to carry maturing eggs which they’ll release and scatter during mating.
+- Females are identified by their more plump generous bodies that are designed to carry maturing eggs.
+They’ll release and scatter the eggs during mating.
 Look for your females with large rear and pectoral areas.